greenarrow2019/Ansible-Network-Automation/Ansible/docs/Ansible.md

   * A list of managed nodes.
   * Managed nodes can be assigned into different groups for better management.
   * The default inventory file is at **/etc/ansible/hosts**
   * You can use the **-i option** to specify the inventory file if you don't use the default inventory file.
+  * It can be written in INI or YAML format.
+In this project, I write the inventory file in INI format.

 * Modules
   * The units of code Ansible executes.